crisnguyendev/swiftui-clean-architecture/README.md

 - **Recipe Feature (MVVM-C):**
   Implements the Model-View-ViewModel-Coordinator pattern to promote modularity and clear navigation flows.
 The Coordinator handles screen transitions, while the ViewModel focuses on business logic.
 - **Menu Feature (MVI):**
-  Adopts the Model-View-Intent pattern, using unidirectional data flow to manage reactive state and user interactions, especially useful for complex interactions like pagination and offline caching.
+  Adopts the Model-View-Intent pattern, using unidirectional data flow to manage reactive state and user interactions, especially useful for complex interactions like pagination.

 ---